Disneyland Hates Busy Days

 So, of course, this led me to reflect on the busyness in my own classroom.
 My classroom is extremely busy by design.
 When I first started teaching I quickly learned that down time and transitions were behavior killers.
 Simply for management's sake I started to design my lessons to take just a little bit longer than the class period allowed.
 My students having a task waiting for them every day before they walk in.
 They know they are to start it whether I'm in the room or outside welcoming students.
 If they are not working before the bell rings they are considered tardy.
 I start them on the lesson promptly after that.
 As I said, those lessons are often designed to take a bit longer than the period allows.
 This causes me to rush through parts and really doesn't leave much breathing room for questions and the like.
 I've done most of them so many times now that I can easily find time when I need to but it is still a constant push to get through.
 If they somehow finish my overly designed lesson before the period ends they have "Side Quests" on our class LMS page to work on.

 The pressure to keep busy isn't just due to management though.
 All of us in education are under constant pressure to teach certain topics before The Test.
-One of things I love most about teaching AVID is that those pressures really aren't present.
+One of things I love most about teaching my college prep elective is that those pressures really aren't present.
 In Social Studies though they absolutely are - especially in the 7th grade World History Curriculum.
 As I tell parents at the beginning of the year all we have to do is teach the history of the entire world over about a 2,000 year period.
 No problem!
 California's new Framework was supposed to alleviate some of the struggle but instead went to add three more huge world cultures - India, Persia and Mongolia to a list that already includes Rome, Christendom, The Renaissance, The Enlightenment, Mayans, Aztecs, Inca, Japan, China, Arabia and West Africa.
 Uh huh.
 Sure.
 We are constantly pushing to get through all the topics while doing them some kind of justice.
 The only way to do that is to be busy, busy, busy.

 France's comment has me wondering what cost I paying to teach the way I do.
 Yes, my kids are exposed to all these cultures but do they really learn much about them?
 Honestly, no. They'll forget the basic tenets of Buddhism as soon as we're on to our next religion.
 We covered it in 3 days alongside 2 other Chinese philosophies.
 Without a doubt we were busy those three days.
 I lectured.
 We read a story.
 We discussed scenarios.
 We made a comparison chart.
 We did it all.
 We did it fast.
 We were busy.
 But, we sure didn't have much time to shop.